Vinifera-Developers/Vinifera/docs/New-Features-and-Enhancements.md

 `EVA.INI` defines the EVA and mission speech database.
 It is optional: if it is not present, Vinifera uses the built-in speech list.
 However, if it is provided, no default speeches are added to it.

-Speech runs through a dedicated two-tier priority queue, separate from the sound effect engine.
-Each entry's `Control=` chooses how it is enqueued; its `Priority=` determines where it lands within its queue.
+Speech runs through a dedicated scheduler, separate from the sound effect engine.
+Each entry's `Control=` chooses whether it uses the single standard slot, the normal queue, or the interrupt queue; its `Priority=` determines ordering within queued speech.
 Within a queue, higher priorities drain first; equal priorities are FIFO.
-The interrupt queue always drains before the normal queue.
+The interrupt queue drains before the normal queue.

+If no `EVA.INI` is provided, some built-in speeches also have different appripriate defaults for `Category=`, `Control=`, and `Priority=`.

 In `EVA.INI`:
 ```ini